engineerbishnu/simple-go-webapp/README.md

-# This Is Readme file for instructions.
+# This Is Readme file for instructions to read.
 ## How to Clone and Run the `simple-go-webapp` Project Locally?

 ## Prerequisites